Cameras at the Tufa Field

 What you might see.

-During the day, especially close to dawn and dusk , you might see Fallow Deer, Foxes , Tawny Owls, Buzzards, Magpies, Crows, Wood Pigeons, Jays, Collared and Stock Doves.
+During the day, especially close to dawn and dusk , you might see Fallow Deer and Foxes , and a wide variety of birdlife including Tawny Owls, Buzzards, Magpies, Crows, Wood Pigeons, Jays, Collared and Stock Doves.
 In the autumn there are murmurations of starlings, before they settle into the adjacent trees, and Pipistrelle and Horseshoe Bats flitting.
 In the spring there is usually a family of foxes playing in the sun.
-The nettle beds are home to Commas, Common Blues, Painted Ladys, Small and Large White butterflies.
+The summer nettle beds are home to Commas, Common Blues, Painted Ladys, Small and Large White butterflies.
 Plus the odd blurred person.

 What you won’t see.